pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step3-view-creation.md

   <!-- div that will display messages -->
   <div id="messages_div"></div>
 </body>
 </html>
 ```

 Remarks:
-  - A script block was added with the AMD/RequireJS configuration of the D3 path.
+  - The AMD/RequireJS configuration of the D3 path has been added.
     This step is only needed in a sandbox environment.
     When inside the Pentaho platform, these configurations are provided automatically,
     built from the web package information.
   - The used visualization model is now `pentaho-visual-samples-bar-d3/Model`
     (or other, if you choose a different package name on step 1).
   - The model now contains visual role mappings for the `category` and `measure` visual roles.
-  - The dimensions of the visualization were increased.
+  - The dimensions of the visualization were modified.

 Now, refresh the `sandbox.html` page in the browser, and you should read `Hello World!`.